junxit/us-congress-bills-117/metadata.md

 - 2022-07-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 8294.
 - 2022-07-20 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2022-07-20 — The previous question was ordered pursuant to the rule.
+- 2022-07-26 — Received in the Senate and Read twice and referred to the Committee on Appropriations.